Smriti Mandhana: Franchise career

-In September 2016, Mandhana was signed on a one-year deal by Brisbane Heat (WBBL) in the Ausralian Women's Big Bash League and became one of the first Indians to be signed up for the league along with Harmanpreet Kaur.
+In September 2016, Mandhana was signed on a one-year deal by Brisbane Heat (WBBL) in the Australian Women's Big Bash League and became one of the first Indians to be signed up for the league along with Harmanpreet Kaur.
 Playing against Melbourne Renegades in January 2017, she fell awkwardly while fielding and hurt her knee.
 She was ruled out of the rest of the tournament having scored 89 runs in 12 innings.
 Ahead of the 2018–19 season, she was signed by the Hobart Hurricanes.
-In September 2021, she became part of the Sydney Thunder squad for the 2021-22 WBBL season.
+In September 2021, she became part of the Sydney Thunder squad for the 2021–22 WBBL season.
 During the season, she scored a century (114 runs), while equaling the record for the highest individual score in the tournament.

 In June 2018, Mandhana signed for Western Storm in the English Women's Super League, and became the first Indian to play in the league.
 On 3 August 2018, she scored her first T20 century in the 2018 Women's Cricket Super League season.
 In 2021, she was drafted by Southern Brave for the inaugural season of The Hundred.
 She played seven games and scored 167 runs before leaving for India's tour of Australia.
 In February 2022, she was retained by Southern Brave for the 2022 edition of the Hundred.
+In January 2026, she was signed by the Manchester Super Giants ahead of the 2026 edition of the tournament.

 In 2018, Mandhana was announced as a part of the Trailblazers team in the newly formed Women's T20 Challenge.
-She led the side that lost to the Supernovas in the inaugural exhibition season in 2018.
+She led the team that lost to the Supernovas in the inaugural exhibition season in 2018.
 Later, Trailblazers won the title in 2020 under Mandhana's captaincy.
 In the inaugural auction of the Women's Premier League in February 2023, she was signed by Royal Challengers Bangalore for ₹34 million, making her the highest-paid player in the auction.
-She was appointed as the team's captain, and the team won its maiden WPL title during the 2024 season.
-She finished as the second-highest run scorer in the title winning campaign.
+She was appointed as the team's captain.
+She led the team to its maiden WPL title during the 2024 season, in which she finished as the second-highest run getter.
+In the 2026 WPL season, she led the team to its second title in three seasons, and finished as the highest run-getter in the tournament.

 Statistics

-As of November 2025, Mandhana has scored more than 9500 runs with 17 centuries in international cricket.
+As of December 2025, Mandhana has scored more than 10,000 runs with 17 centuries in international cricket.
 She holds the record for the most international centuries (shared with Meg Lanning) and the second most centuries in WODIs.
 In June 2025, she became the first Indian woman to score a century in all formats of international cricket.
 In September 2025, she scored a century against Australia in 50 balls, which is the fastest century in ODIs by an Indian batter.
+In September 2026, she surpassed Mithali Raj to become the leading International run scorer for Woman's cricket, across all formats.